with a discussion of Madame Loisel, from the classic short story by Guy de Maupassant “The Necklace”

 One form this superiority took was feeling I should be treated with kid gloves, because I was more sensitive than other people, more easily hurt.
 I often felt left out.
 When I overheard members of my girl scout troop talking about a rehearsal for our show, I grew suspicious: Why wasn’t I invited?
 I sulked, finally forcing my mother to take me.
 As it turned out, only a few people were needed for the rehearsal.
 I was mortified; then I milked even this for another reason to be unhappy.

 Seeing this tendency in me, my consultants once asked, “What is the great insult to you that you get from everyone?”
 I said, “I think it’s that they see me as a little kid.”
 They disagreed, saying “It’s that they’re not you.
 That’s the way we’re insulted by every other human being.
 They’re not us, and they seem to think they’re important anyway.”
 This was true!
 I took it as an affront that I wasn’t the first thing on other people’s minds.
 Yet when people did show interest in or concern about me, I felt they were butting in and wouldn’t leave me alone.
 No matter how you sliced it, I was going to be unhappy.
-Class Chairman Ellen Reiss once asked me if I’d felt I was “Picked-out-for-disaster Rosen.”
+Chairman of Education Ellen Reiss once asked me if I’d felt I was “Picked-out-for-disaster Rosen.”
 Yes—and that I’m no longer driven by this feeling is a cause of tremendous gratitude for what I’ve learned!

 My education about happiness and unhappiness continues